Rich Dad’s Cashflow Quadrant: A Summary That’ll Transform Your Thinking

 The main reason I chose to exit the employee quadrant and enter the S quadrant was to be my own boss.
 I didn’t want to have to answer to anyone and liked the fact that I could hire whoever I felt was best for the practice.

-The way these people respond to financial fear is NOT by seeking security, but with taking control and doing it themselves.
+The way these people respond to financial fear is NOT by seeking security, but by taking control and doing it themselves.

 But shortly after opening my practice, it didn’t take long to realize that even though I owned the practice, the practice owned me.